dreshetnyak/AudioCat/README.md

 ### AudioCat 5.0.0.alpha2
 Bug.
 AsParallel was used incorrectly when remuxing files, there was no parallelism.
 Fix.
 Now clean up after the concatenation is done in parallel.
 New.
-Added the start number and format for tempate chapters generator.
+Added the start number and format for template chapters generator.
 Fix.
 The chapter generator button renamed to 'Apply'.

 ### AudioCat 5.0.0.alpha1